LUOTO / AN ISLET25.8.2021 — 12.9.2021

 tm•gallery shows Aino-Maija Metsola’s first solo exhibition Luoto in August 2021.
 The book UPO 4: Reading the Sky presented in the exhibition connects Metsola’s artwork with text from Daniel de Roulet and design created by Rejane Dal Bello.
 It’s published by Elobie Boyer and Éditions Non Standard in spring 2021.

-Aino-Maija Metsola has received support from the Finnish Cultural Foundation.
+Aino-Maija Metsola has received support from the Finnish Cultural Foundation and the Finnish Illustration Association.